HOW TO EARN THE INVESTOR RELATIONS CHARTER

 EXAMINATION FORMAT AND TIME

-The examination is three hours long and consists of 160 scored multiple choice questions.
+The examination is four hours long and consists of 200 multiple choice questions.
 It is administered in a computer-based format online and on demand with live remote proctoring nationwide and internationally.

 EXAMINATION FEES